pytorch/audio/docs/source/transforms.rst

 .. currentmodule:: torchaudio.transforms

 :mod:`torchaudio.transforms` module contains common audio processings and feature extractions.
-The following diagram shows the relationship between some of the transforms available.
+The following diagram shows the relationship between some of the available transforms.

 .. image:: https://download.pytorch.org/torchaudio/tutorial-assets/torchaudio_feature_extractions.png

 Transforms are implemented using :class:`torch.nn.Module`.
-Common ways to build a processing pipeline is to define custom Module class or chain Modules together using :class:`torch.nn.Sequential`, then moving it to target device and data type.
+Common ways to build a processing pipeline are to define custom Module class or chain Modules together using :class:`torch.nn.Sequential`, then move it to a target device and data type.

 .. code::